Equipment to help you

 How much does it cost?

 If you choose to order equipment yourself, you will be responsible for the costs of whatever you decide to buy.
-However, if following our assessment we agree that you are eligible for equipment to make your day to day living easier, then we will pay the full cost of the loan of that equipment.
+However, if following our assessment we agree that you need equipment to make your day to day living easier, then we will pay the cost of the loan of that equipment.

 How to get in touch